MicrosoftDocs/Advertising-docs/Advertising/bingads-12/customer-management-service/getaccountsinfo.md

   - python
 ---
 # GetAccountsInfo Service Operation - Customer Management
-Gets a list of objects that contains account identification information, for example the name and identifier of the account, for the specified customer.
+Gets the identifiers, names, and numbers of accounts that are accessible from the specified customer.

 ## <a name="request"></a>Request Elements
 The *GetAccountsInfoRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).